FU-BEST 8: Modern German History in European Context: A Thematic Approach

 |Credit Points||6 ECTS / 3 U.S. credits|

-In order to understand European history of the 20th century, a focus on Germany is indispensable and unavoidable.
-At the heart of Europe, Germany took a radical approach in defining the common meanings of identity and nationality during the first half of the 20th century.
-In the first part of the 20th century Germany attempted to destroy civilisation under a blanket of propaganda and by violence, both brutal and coldly mechanistic.
+In order to understand European history of the 19th and 20th century, a focus on Germany is indispensable and unavoidable.
+It took a long time before the German society transformed into a modern, open and democratic society.
+The “Revolution of Modernity” (Ralf Dahrendorf) was pushed back before World War I and failed 1933 in the Weimar Republic.
+Freedom and rule of law were brought to Germany by the allied Armies.
+The main antimodernist ideologies that caused the Shoah and the German war against the “Jewish Enemy” (Jeffrey Herf) were: antisemitism, racism and nationalism.
+In the first part of the 20th century Germany attempted to destroy civilization under a blanket of propaganda and by violence, both brutal and coldly mechanistic.
 Today we experience a Germany that presents itself as one partner among equals in the European Union.
-This new identity follows 40 years of ideological, social, political, and cultural division between two states – the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-Reunified Germany now enjoys the political stability, peace and prosperity of a democratic system.
+This new identity follows 40 years of ideological, social, political, and cultural division between two German states – the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+Germany now enjoys the political stability, peace and prosperity of a democratic system.
 The change in German identity and the meaning of identity within the German context offers a fascinating angle from which to approach German history.
 From this angle, one gains a new understanding of Germany's contradictions, catastrophes, abysses, and moral bankruptcies before and after the Shoah, and the miraculous reconstruction after enormous casualties and destruction that resulted from the total war between 1939 and 1945.